Information about School Board Trustees

 - At least 18 years of age;

-- A resident in the area of jurisdiction* (see question: What are the areas of jurisdiction for each of the four school boards);
+- A resident in the area of jurisdiction in the School Board;

 - Eligible to vote for the school board; and